nivkapadia/Portfolio/README.md

 ## Hey there, it's Niv.

 These projects pretty much summarizes the langugages and frameworks that I know.

+I have a deep passion for learning in general.
+The most exciting thing about CS is that there's so much to learn that one may never run out of learning.

 I am currently grinding DSA.